paulmackinlay/service-base/docs/01-intro.md

 ### [PropSubsystem](../src/main/java/com/webotech/service/PropSubsystem.java) - bootstraps properties

-The Subsystem initializes Property based configuration that can be used throughout an app.
+The PropSubsystem initializes Property based configuration that can be used throughout an app.
 Properies are loaded when the Subsystem starts and unloaded when it stops.
 Properties can be accessed using [PropertyUtil](../src/main/java/com/webotech/util/PropertyUtil.java).
 There are mechanisms for overriding, defaulting and converting properties into useful java constructs.

 ### [SupportSubsystem](../src/main/java/com/webotech/service/SupportSubsystem.java) - logs process fundamentals

-The Subsystem logs fundamental information about the process, host and JVM.
+The SupportSubsystem logs fundamental information about the process, host and JVM.
 This information is useful for 3rd line support.
 It also has a deadlock detection mechanism (that can be disabled) to help resolve deadlock problems related to threads.
 [SupportData](../src/main/java/com/webotech/service/data/SupportData.java) is made available statically so it can be used by other parts of an application.